-Low code software development platform provider Appian (Nasdaq: APPN) beat analyst expectations in Q2 FY2021 quarter, with revenue up 24.2% year on year to $82.9 million.
-Appian made a GAAP loss of $23.8 million, down on its loss of $11.8 million, in the same quarter last year.
+Low code software development platform provider Appian (Nasdaq: APPN) announced better-than-expected results in the Q1 FY2022 quarter, with revenue up 28.5% year on year to $114.2 million.
+Guidance for next quarter's revenue was $103.8 million at the midpoint, 2.79% above the average of analyst estimates.
+Appian made a GAAP loss of $23.1 million, down on its loss of $13.5 million, in the same quarter last year.

-- The company reconfirmed revenue guidance for the full year, at $356 million at the midpoint
+- The company lifted revenue guidance for the full year, from $445 million to $455 million at the midpoint, a 2.24% increase

-Founded in 1999, Appian sells a software platform that lets its users build applications without using much code, allowing them to create new software more quickly.
+Founded by Matt Calkins and his three friends out of an apartment in Northern Virginia, Appian (NASDAQ:APPN) sells a software platform that lets its users build applications without using much code, allowing them to create new software more quickly.

 By empowering existing teams within specialist organisations, Appian lets its diverse customers, from banks to wind farms, build the exact software they need.
 This might mean creating new interfaces for tellers, or building a process for acquiring and managing wind farm insurance.
 By making software development easier with pre-existing segments of code, Appian's customers can build and deploy new functionality far more quickly, and potentially at lower cost, than if they had to hire more team members to build it without Appian.